janipalsamaki/blog-desktop-ui-automation/README.md

 ## Which strategy to choose?

 In practice, a combination of all the strategies is the best compromise.
 Use the strengths, be mindful of the weaknesses, and combine all the strategies to build a robot that does what it's supposed to do and is quite resilient against moderate changes in the UI.

-The recommended order from the most robust to the least robust:

-- Textual accessibility locators and keyboard navigation
-- Image and OCR locators